my0n/AuroraBlueprints/README.md

 There's a good chance most of these calculations are off by a little or a lot.
 As of right now I don't even support maintenance calcs.
 I'm just doing this because F# is fun to write in.

-The latest stable version of the website can be found at: https://my0n.github.io/AuroraBlueprints
+The latest stable version of the website can be found at: https://my0n.github.io/AuroraBlueprints (releases once per day at midnight)

 # Running the app